-In this version I've implemented both modes; You can get sounds similar to the first and second generation using mode one, and the third generation using mode two.
+In this version I've implemented both configurations; You can get sounds similar to the first and second generation using algorithm A and the third generation using algorithm B.

 - Pre-delay time before first reflection.